-405 Due to resource requirements, costs, and maintenance efforts, it is envisioned that the most common set of components satisfying the end-to-end nature of this profile will consist of one or more Device Observation Source components and a Sensor Data Consumer grouped with a Device Observation Reporter component for each patient, and a Device Observation Consumer grouped with a Content Creator component serving several patients sharing PHMR content modules with several Content Consumers.
-410
+Due to resource requirements, costs, and maintenance efforts, it is envisioned that the most common set of components satisfying the end-to-end nature of this profile will consist of one or more Sensor Data Source components and a Sensor Data Consumer grouped with a Device

+395 Observation Reporter component for each patient, and a Device Observation Consumer grouped with a Content Creator component serving several patients sharing PHMR content modules with several Content Consumers.
 The transactions involved in this profile utilize multiple transports.

-The Communicate PCHA Data- transaction specified by the PCHA H.811 - TAN-PAN-LAN Interface guidelines currently supports the following transports and protocols
+The Communicate PCHA Data transaction specified by the PCHA H.811 - TAN-PAN-LAN Interface guidelines currently supports the following transports and protocols

 - IEEE 11073-20601 packets over

 - HDP Bluetooth

 - PHDC USB

 - ZigBee

 - NFC

-- Assorted Health device profiles overs Bluetooth Low Energy Attribute protocol
+• Assorted Health device profiles overs Bluetooth Low Energy Attribute protocol

-- 420 The PCHA guidelines place further requirements upon these protocols and transports than defined in the respective IEEE 11073 20601 and corresponding specialization specifications and the Bluetooth Low Energy health device profiles and services.
-The Device Observation Source Actor implementing this transaction must provide what is referred to as PCHA data in this specification.
-The PCHA data is required to have certain device information and (conditionally) timing information to allow generation of observation data that can be coordinated and corrected 425
+The PCHA guidelines place further requirements upon these protocols and transports than defined in the respective IEEE 11073 20601 and corresponding specialization specifications and the Bluetooth Low Energy health device profiles and services.
+The Sensor Data Source Actor

-- to a UTC synchronized time source by the Sensor Data Consumer / Device Observation Reporter Actor group if the Device Observation Source has not already done so.
-In particular, any stored measurements MUST provide a time stamp, and any Device Observation Source Actor providing a timestamp in any measurement (stored or live) MUST provide its sense of current time.
-PCHA

-- 430 has certification requirements on a per-transport basis for this transaction for both the Device Observation Source and Sensor Data Consumer.
+- 410 implementing this transaction must provide what is referred to as PCHA data in this specification.
+The PCHA data is required to have certain device information and (conditionally) timing information to allow generation of observation data that can be coordinated and corrected to a UTC synchronized time source by the Sensor Data Consumer / Device Observation Reporter Actor group if the Sensor Data Source has not already done so.
+In particular, any stored - 415 measurements MUST provide a time stamp, and any Sensor Data Source Actor providing a timestamp in any measurement (stored or live) MUST provide its sense of current time.
+PCHA has certification requirements on a per-transport basis for this transaction for both the Sensor Data Source and Sensor Data Consumer.

-The PCD-01 Communicate PCD Data- transaction communicates observation data in the form of a PCD-01 message to an appropriate consumer.
+The PCD-01 Communicate PCD Data-hData and PCD-01 Communicate PCD Data-SOAP transactions communicate observation data in the form of a PCD-01 message to an appropriate consumer.
 The transaction uses one of the following transport methods:

-- 435 • Continua PCHA hData Observation-Upload - Continua PCHA SOAP Observation-Upload as specified in the PCHA H.812.1 - Observation Upload and PCHA H.812 - WAN Interface guidelines.
+- Continua PCHA hData Observation-Upload - Continua PCHA SOAP Observation-Upload as specified in the PCHA H.812.1 - Observation Upload and PCHA H.812 - WAN Interface guidelines.
 The SOAP Observation-Upload uses the web services based IHE CommunicatePCDData SOAP action over TLS authenticated with SAML.
-The hData Observation Upload uses PESTful transports over TLS authenticated by a Auth.
-How the SAM.

-Observation-Upload uses RESTful transports over TLS authenticated by oAuth.
+The hData Observation-Upload uses RESTful transports over TLS authenticated by oAuth.
 How the SAML or oAuth tokens are obtained is not specified by this profile but is a business decision made by the communicating partners.

-The PCC Document Sharing transaction uses any IHE specified transport method that is capable of sharing a PHMR document.
-The PCHA H.813 - HRN Interface guidelines restricts the transaction to IHE XDR (XDS.b Provide and Register Document Set) or IHE XDM.
+430 The PCC Document Sharing transaction uses any IHE specified transport method that is capable of sharing a PHMR document.
+The PCHA H.813 - HRN Interface guidelines restricts the transaction to IHE XDR, XDS (XDS.b Provide and Register Document Set) or IHE XDM.
+It is expected to soon include DIRECT as well.
 These transports communicate the PHMR C-CDA® content module to the consumer.

-Details of these requirements are documented in Transactions (Volume 2) and Content Modules (Volume 3).
+Details of these requirements are documented in Transactions (Volume 2) and Content Modules 435 (Volume 3).
 This section documents any additional requirements on the profile's actors.

-X.1.1.1 Device Observation Source
+X.1.1.1 Sensor Data Source

-Typically the Device Observation Source Actor is a Personal Health Device (sensor) which captures measurements about a patient.
-These measurements are communicated to the Sensor Data Consumer using one or more of the protocols and transports specified in the Communicate PCHA Data- transaction as described below.
+Typically the Sensor Data Source Actor is a Personal Health Device (sensor) which captures measurements about a patient.
+These measurements are communicated to the Sensor Data 440 Consumer using one or more of the protocols and transports specified in the Communicate